JackFongNew/dsiprojects/Singapore HDB Resale Price Prediction/README.md

 In order to make life easier for those buyers, I have decided to study and research the Singapore HDB resale market, explore the key factors that affecting the resale price and provide a price prediction tool as well as make some recommendations for people who are planning to buy a HDB in near future.

+## Executive Summary

 I am a freelance data scientist and have selected this project out of self-interest.

-My __problem statement__ for this project is __how might I be able to use a regression machine learning algorithm to build a price prediction tool to better predict the HDB resale price for those using the tool.__
+My __problem statement__ for this project is __how might I be able to use a regression machine learning model to build a price prediction tool to better predict the HDB resale price for those using the tool.__

-My main __target audience__ of this project is the customer who is interested to purchase the resale HDB flat, as well as the current owner that hopes to sell their HDB flat and the property agents/agencies.
+My main __target audience__ of this project is the customer who is __interested to purchase the resale HDB flat__, as well as the __current owner__ that hopes to sell their HDB flat and the __property agents/agencies__.

 The original dataset for this project is obtained from the data.gov.sg website.
-The dataset contains information on all the resale HDB flat transactions for January 2017 - October 2020, more than 80,000 resale HDB data and 11 features.
+The dataset contains information on all the resale HDB flat transactions for __January 2017 - October 2020__, more than __80,000 resale HDB data and 11 features__.

 __My goal__ for this project is to create both a high performing and generalizable regression model for predicting HDB resale price, using various regression machine learning techniques, feature engineering, feature selection and regularization.
 Then, I will be looking to evaluate the performance of the models using: